lambda-science/IMPatienT/README.md

-# How To Use For Developpement Purpose (Using CONDA):
+# How To Use For Developpement Purpose (using Conda):

 1. Clone the repository and create the conda environnement:
    `git clone https://github.com/lambda-science/MYO-xIA-App.git`